 Elizabeth, Mary, and Anna.
 Ordinary women just like you and me, with dreams and desires, yet each faced with predicaments out of their control.
 It’s as if the story of their lives was clipping along nicely, but then God hit pause.
 And the waiting began.

 But we don’t see them foolishly throw their hands up in despair and give up on God.
 Instead, we see them lean into God, lean into what they know of Him, and trust Him to write the conclusion of their stories.
-How they waited in the pause is what counts them among the wise.

 Perhaps you’re longing for a child, or a mate, or a new job, or reconciliation.
 What do we do in the pause?
 How do we wait well in the unknown?
 Listed below are three ways to wait during life’s pause wisely.